 Cases of COVID-19 in Hastings and Prince Edward Counties

 To access information about COVID-19 cases and testing in the region, please review the HPEPH COVID-19 Dashboard.

 The Ministry of Health has declared that even a single case of COVID-19 in a long-term care or retirement home is considered an outbreak.
 For information about current outbreaks of COVID-19 and other respiratory illness outbreaks in long-term care and retirement homes throughout Hastings and Prince Edward Counties, review our Facility Outbreaks notice.
 Note: COVID-19 will be specifically identified in the outbreak notice if confirmed at a facility.

 The World Health Organization has declared COVID-19 to be a global pandemic.
 Simply put, this means a disease that has spread across an entire country or the world, usually affecting a number of people.
 HPEPH is working closely with the Public Health Agency of Canada and the Ontario Ministry of Health to monitor the situation and protect our community.

-At this time all residents are advised to practise physical distancing, to reduce exposure and help stop the spread of COVID-19 in our community.
+HPEPH recommends all residents to practice five key actions to reduce exposure and help stop the spread of COVID-19 in our community.
+These fundamental five include:

-To prevent the spread of COVID-19, Dr. Piotr Oglaza has issued a class order under Section 22 of the Health Protection and Promotion Act.
+To prevent the spread of COVID-19, Dr. Piotr Oglaza, Medical Officer of Health, has issued a Class Order under Section 22 of the Health Protection and Promotion Act.
 This order enables Hastings Prince Edward Public Health to enforce self-isolation requirements for all individuals who have been advised to do so.
 Please review our Class Order fact sheet for more information.

 HPEPH Guidance Documents